Early Childhood Education

 You’ll receive a nationally recognised Certificate III in Early Childhood Education and Care upon completion.

-Do I need experience to start an apprenticeship in child care?
+Do I need experience to start a traineeship in child care?

 No prior experience is required.
 Employers value patience, communication skills and a genuine interest in working with children.

-What kind of work will I do as an apprentice?
+What kind of work will I do as a trainee?

 Is early childhood education a licensed trade?